menandmice/micetro_docs/guides/user-manual/dns_records.rst

 Overview
 --------

 Each zone in the Domain Name System (DNS) contains a set of resource records that define how requests are processed or delegated within that zone.
-To view the resource records for a particular zone, you can double-click the zone, or select the zone and then click :guilabel:`Open` on the toolbar at the top or on the row menu (**...**).
+To view the resource records for a particular zone, you can double-click the zone, or select the zone and then click :guilabel:`Open` on the task bar at the top or on the Row :guilabel:`...` menu.
 Once you have opened the zone, you can view, edit, and manipulate the resource records.

 .. image:: ../../images/DNS-records-Micetro-10.5.png
   :width: 90%
   :align: center
 |
-Selecting a DNS record in the list will display the following details and actions for the record in the :guilabel:`Inspector` pane on the right.
+Selecting a DNS record in the list will display the following details and actions for the record in the Inspector on the right.

 .. csv-table::
   :header: "Item", "Description"